 |Overall Acceptance Rate||66%|

-Let's take a closer look at each of these factors to get a clearer sense of what Cape Fear Community College offers and if it might be the right college for you.
+Let's take a closer look at these factors to get a clearer idea of what Cape Fear Community College offers and if it might be the right college for you.

 Recent Cape Fear Community College grads have an average starting salary of $37,000 a year.
 The average starting salary for all 2021 graduates was around $60,000 a year, though these numbers vary widely by major.